stuart-haas/express-typescript-api/README.md

 # Express Typescript API

+## Features

+* Docker containers for Node and Postgres

+* Controllers with routing and middleware using [Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)

+* Dependency injection using the [tsyringe](https://github.com/Microsoft/tsyringe) library

+* Database interaction and migrations with [TypeORM](https://typeorm.io/#/)

 ## Getting Started

 1. Copy the `.env.example` file to a new file called `.env` in the root directory